 Ideas like The Product Portfolio (aka BCG Matrix or growth-share matrix) and time-based compensation would become the main trademarks of its brand.

 It helped the post-war European, and Japanese markets recover, thus enabling BCG to expand globally.

 By 1968, BCG counted 68 consultants between New York and Tokyo, and its BCG Matrix would have become its trademark.

 By the 1970s, BCG, now a prominent consulting firm, would start its expansion in Europe, gaining an important share of the consulting market.

 The company had tripled by the 1970s, with 277 consultants and seven offices worldwide.

 Bruce Henderson would compare strategy with a “bucketful of marbles:”

-By the 1990s, all the big brands and companies were relying on BCG to execute complex projects, from post-merger integrations, process optimization, and the restructuring of IT systems.
+By the 1990s, all the big brands and companies relied on BCG to execute complex projects, from post-merger integration process optimization to restructuring IT systems.

 How does BCG make money today?